Topological modular forms with level structure: decompositions and duality: Equivariant

-Moreover, $\pi_{2k-1}\OO^{top} = 0$ and $\pi_{2k}\OO^{top}\cong \omega^{\tensor p}$ for all $k\in\Z$ and $\OO^{top}$ is equivalent to the sheaf defined by Goerss, Hopkins and Miller.
+Moreover, $\pi_{2k-1}\OO^{top} = 0$ and $\pi_{2k}\OO^{top}\cong \omega^{\tensor k}$ for all $k\in\Z$ and $\OO^{top}$ is equivalent to the sheaf defined by Goerss, Hopkins and Miller.
 The sheaf $\OO^{pre}$ is connective with $\pi_0\OO^{pre} \cong \OO_{\MM_{ell}}$. \end{thm} \begin{proof} The representability is contained in Theorem 7.0.1 and Propositions 7.2.5 and 7.2.10 of \cite{LurEllII} for the restrictions of the two functors above to derived stacks of the form $\Spet A$ for an $E_\infty$-ring $A$.
-As every derived stack is \'etale locally of this form, we see that the same derived stacks represent the two functors on all derived stacks as well.
-That $\MM_{ell}^{pre}$ and $\MM_{ell}^{top}$ are $1$-localic with $\MM$ as underlying topos is contained in \cite[Remark 2.4.2]{LurEllI} and \cite[Remark 7.3.2]{LurEllII}.
-The agreement with the Goerss--Hopkins--Miller sheaf is stated in \cite[Remark 7.0.2]{LurEllII}. \end{proof}
+That the representing objects $\MM_{ell}^{pre}$ and $\MM_{ell}^{top}$ are $1$-localic with the \'etale topos of $\MM_{ell}$ as underlying topos is contained in \cite[Remark 2.4.2]{LurEllI} and \cite[Remark 7.3.2]{LurEllII}.
+This implies in particular by Lemma \ref{lem:derivedstacksequivalence} that they are derived stacks in our sense.
+As every derived stack is \'etale locally of the form $\Spet A$, we see that the same derived stacks $\MM_{ell}^{pre}$ and $\MM_{ell}^{top}$ represent the two functors in the theorem on all derived stacks as well.